Genetic Counseling Negligence Lawsuit

 If the husband had been properly counseled and tested, the couple would've learned that he was a carrier for Canavan disease.
 Therefore, their child had a 25% chance of being affected by the disease.Additional Comments

 Children born with Canavan disease suffer from imperfect development of the myelin sheath, the fatty covering around nerve fibers in the brain.
 Over time, build up of chemicals causes the brain to become spongy.
 Symptoms appear early in infancy (3-6 months) and progress rapidly.
-They include mental retardation, loss of previously acquired motor skills, feeding difficulties, floppiness or stiffness in muscles, and an increasing head circumference.52 Children with Canavan disease do not crawl, walk, sit, or talk.
-Over time, they may have seizures, paralysis, blindness, or hearing loss.53 Children with this disease typically die before they are 4 years old.
+They include mental retardation, loss of previously acquired motor skills, feeding difficulties, floppiness or stiffness in muscles, and an increasing head circumference.
+Children with Canavan disease do not crawl, walk, sit, or talk.
+Over time, they may have seizures, paralysis, blindness, or hearing loss.
+This is an awful disease for many children.
+Many tragically die before they are 4 years old.

 According to the claimant's expert witness, a clinical genetics specialist, the genetic counseling record makes it clear that the couple was concerned about the husband's carrier status for Canavan disease.
 The records state that a discussion occurred about the "patient's husband's carrier screening options," but there is no detail about this discussion and it is never mentioned again in the genetic counseling records.
 Considering that the claimants' baby was born with Canavan Disease, it is highly likely that the conversation about carrier screening options never actually occurred.